 Apply flux (soldering paste) to all of the pipe sockets on the valve and to the end of the hot and cold water pipes before proceeding.

 Position the Valve

-Be careful when soldering in small spaces to make sure nothing catches on fire; have the spray bottle of water and a fire extinguisher ready.
+Light the propane torch, adjust the flame, then proceed to soldering each of the joints.
+Be extremely careful when soldering in tight spaces, and make sure to have a spray bottle of water and a fire extinguisher ready.
 It can also help to wet the wall a bit first with the spray bottle.
-Since these pipes are usually only half an inch, you don't need a big flame.

-Focus on one joint at a time and make sure the solder flows all the wall around the joint, especially on the back side where it's hard to see.
-An inspection mirror will allow you to see if the solder flowed... all the way; touch up an area if needed before turning on the water.Continue to 6 of 7 below.
+Focus on one joint at a time and make sure the solder flows completely around the joint, especially on the backside where it's hard to see.
+Since these pipes are usually only 1/2 inch in diameter, you don't need a big flame.
+An inspection mirror will allow you to see if the solder flowed all the way; touch up an area if needed before turning on the water supply.

-Make sure that the shower valve is in the off position; then turn the water back on and check for leaks.
-Make sure there aren't any leaks in the shower riser as well.Continue to 7 of 7 below.
+Make sure that the shower valve is in the OFF position; then turn the water back on and check for leaks.
+Make sure there aren't any leaks in the shower riser as well.